XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - XRP reserve is insufficient.
 If the Oracle instance has less or equal to five token pairs then the XRP reserve requirements is one, otherwise the XRP reserve requirements is two.
 - Transaction's `PriceDataSeries` array size is empty or exceeds ten when creating a new Oracle instance or Oracle's instance `PriceDataSeries` array size exceeds ten after updating the Oracle instance.
 - `PriceDataSeries` has duplicate token pairs.
-- `PriceDataSeries` has array elements with missing `SymbolPrice`.
+- `PriceDataSeries` has array elements with missing `AssetPrice`.
 - The `Account` account doesn't exist or the `Account` is not equal to the `Owner` field when updating the Oracle instance.
 - The transaction is not signed by the `Account` account or the account's multi signers.
 - The `URI` field length exceeds 64 bytes.
 - The `Provider` field length exceeds 64 bytes.
-- The `SymbolClass` field length exceeds 12 bytes.
+- The `AssetClass` field length exceeds 16 bytes.
 - The `LastUpdateTime` field is less than the previous `LastUpdateTime` or is greater than the last close time plus 30 seconds.

 If an object with the `OracleID` Object ID already exists then the new token pairs are added to the Oracle instance `PriceDataSeries` array.
 Note that the order of the token pairs in the `PriceDataSeries` array is not important since the token pair uniquely identifies location in the `PriceDataSeries` array of the `PriceOracle` object.
 Also note that not every token pair price has to be updated.
-I.e., even though the `PriceOracle` may define ten token pairs, `SetOracle` transaction may contain only one token pair price update.
-In this case the missing token pair will not include `SymbolPrice` and `Scale` fields. `PreviousTxnID` can be used to find the last updated Price Data for this token pair.
+I.e., even though the `PriceOracle` may define ten token pairs, `OracleSet` transaction may contain only one token pair price update.
+In this case the missing token pair will not include `AssetPrice` and `Scale` fields. `PreviousTxnID` can be used to find the last updated Price Data for this token pair.

 On success the transaction creates a new or updates existing `PriceOracle` object.
 If a new object is created then the owner reserve requirement is incremented by one or two depending on the `PriceDataSeries` array size.

-#### Example of SetOracle transaction JSON
+#### Example of OracleSet transaction JSON

     {
-        "TransactionType": "SetOracle",
+        "TransactionType": "OracleSet",
         "Account": "rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW",
         "OracleSequence": 34,
         "Provider": "70726F7669646572",
         "LastUpdateTime": 743609014,
-        "SymbolClass": "63757272656E6379",
+        "AssetClass": "63757272656E6379",
         "PriceDataSeries": [
           {
             "PriceData": {
-              "Symbol": "XRP",
+              "BaseAsset": "XRP",
-              "PriceUnit": "USD",
+              "QuoteAsset": "USD",
-              "SymbolPrice": 740,
+              "AssetPrice": 740,
               "Scale": 3
             }
           }